-Plug-in Live Client for Windows and for Linux with Windows-based NetVault Backup Server deployment
+Plug-in Live Client for Windows and for Linux with Windows-based NetVault Server deployment

-This scenario is deployed when you want to perform online or hot backups of both Linux and Windows Clients and you have deployed a Windows-based NetVault Backup Server.
+This scenario is deployed when you want to perform online or hot backups of both Linux and Windows Clients and you have deployed a Windows-based NetVault Server.

-The Plug-in Live Client for Linux, Windows-based Server Component is installed on the Windows-based NetVault Backup Server and the Plug-in Live Client for Linux, Linux-based Client Component is installed on each Linux Client that you want to protect with online or hot backups.
+The Plug-in Server for Linux component is installed on the Windows-based NetVault Server and the Plug-in Live Client for Linux, Linux-based Client Component is installed on each Linux Client that you want to protect with online or hot backups.

-Also, the Plug-in Server for Windows component is installed on the Windows-based NetVault Backup Server, and the Plug-in Live Client for Windows is installed on each Windows Client that you want to protect with online or hot backups.
+Also, the Plug-in Server for Windows component is installed on the Windows-based NetVault Server, and the Plug-in Live Client for Windows is installed on each Windows Client that you want to protect with online or hot backups.